 While e-noses have had some success in detecting pollutants like nitrogen dioxide over varying temperature and humidity ranges , so far these sensors have tended to find greater success in the detection of organic pollutants (such as toluene and formaldehyde) in water, by measuring VOC emissions in the air above the water .

 But in order to truly use e-noses as environmental monitors, they must first be adapted to detect VOC gases in ‘real-life’ situations.

 The aim of RADICAL is to create an electronic nose to detect and measure short-lived radicals in the atmosphere, such as hydroxyl and nitrate radicals.

 Atmospheric radicals are the drivers of chemical processes that determine atmospheric composition and thus influence local and global air quality.
 But there are several significant challenges with detecting atmospheric radicals, as many of these tend to be short-lived (up to one second for hydroxyl radicals) and are present in very low concentrations (0.1 parts per trillion for hydroxyl radicals).

 Whilst most of our initial studies in the project will be conducted in an indoor atmospheric chamber, allowing us to control environmental conditions, we also plan to test our sensors at outdoor locations in Cork, Ireland.

 If successful, our sensors could advance the understanding of complex reactions in our atmosphere, leading to better monitoring and control of air quality, for the benefit of citizens’ health and well-being.

-About the author: Professor Justin Holmes is Professor of Nanochemistry in the School of Chemistry at University College Cork (UCC) and the RADICAL project coordinator.
+About the author: Justin Holmes is Professor of Nanochemistry in the School of Chemistry at University College Cork and the RADICAL Project Coordinator.